- National Parks in India

 Sultanpur National Park

-The period between October to March is the best time to visit the park.
+The period between October to March is considered to be the best time to visit the park for bird watching.

 Sundarbans National Park

 A Tiger reserve, a National Park and a Biosphere reserve, Sundarbans is located in West Bengal, India.
-It covers an area of approximately 10,000 square kilometres with a buffer zone of 885 square kilometres.
+It covers an area of approximately 10,000 square kilometers with a buffer zone of 885 square kilometers.

 The park is the kingdom of the famous Royal Bengal Tigers.
 Sundarban got its name from one of the mangrove plants known as Sundari.